Ariana DeBose: Breakthrough (2017–2022)

+2023–present

 DeBose went viral on Twitter after performing at the 76th British Academy Film Awards, where she celebrated the female nominees by name in an original freestyle rap performance.
-Despite being described by Variety as “a little out of breath at some points” and that the lyrics “felt clumsy”, show producer Nick Bullen defended the performance, claiming it was well-received by the live audience and that the criticism was “incredibly unfair” and he "absolutely loved it".
+Despite being described by Variety as “a little out of breath at some points” and that the lyrics "felt clumsy", show producer Nick Bullen defended the performance, claiming it was well received by the live audience and that the criticism was "incredibly unfair" and he "absolutely loved it".
+The rap went viral with lines like "Angela Bassett did the thing" becoming pop culture memes.
+DeBose has subsequently performed the rap in concert.
+DeBose voiced the lead character of Asha in the 2023 Disney animated film Wish.

+In 2024, DeBose had a starring role in the science-fiction thriller I.S.S. and a supporting role in the spy film Argylle.
+She appeared as Calypso Ezili in the superhero film Kraven the Hunter, directed by J.C.
+Chandor.
+The following year, DeBose starred in the action comedy Love Hurts alongside Ke Huy Quan; DeBose was the one who presented Quan with his Oscar at the 95th Academy Awards in 2022.
+All these films were poorly received by critics.

+She will next play Cordelia alongside Al Pacino in Lear Rex, a film adaptation of William Shakespeare’s King Lear.

 Personal life

-DeBose identifies as queer and came out to her grandparents in 2015.

-In December 2020, DeBose and Pellman launched the Unruly Hearts Initiative.
+DeBose is queer and came out to her grandparents in 2015.
+In December 2020, DeBose and Jo Ellen Pellman launched the Unruly Hearts Initiative.
 The initiative was created to help young people connect with organizations and charities that advocate for the LGBTQ+ community.

-DeBose is in a relationship with costume designer and professor Sue Makkoo.
+DeBose was in a relationship with costume designer and professor Sue Makkoo.
 The pair met while working on Summer: The Donna Summer Musical in 2017.
 Previously, DeBose was in a romantic relationship with theater props master Jill Johnson.
-The pair met while both were working on the musical Motown: The Musical.
+The pair met while both were working on Motown: The Musical.